 As mentioned above, this rope serves two different styles of climbing perfectly.
 We used an 80m version of it on a Spanish sport climbing trip, where we compared it side by side with a friend's 100m long Black Diamond 8.9mm rope (not reviewed by us).
 Despite being advertised as the same diameter, the Swift Eco Dry felt a little bit thicker and beefier, and was also slightly stiffer in a good way.
 By comparison the BD 8.9 felt a little squishy, quickly took on an ovular shape from running through quickdraws, and showed more sheath wear with less pitches than our Swift.
 Edelrid specifically says that this rope is not burly enough for working pitches or top-roping, and if you want it to last as long as possible, we would have to agree.
 However, while we mostly spent our trip onsighting, we took plenty of huge falls on widely spaced bolts, pulled back up, and worked sequences out, as one would on a normal sport rope, and after over 100 pitches, this rope feels like its only just starting to break in.

 The other area of practical application for a thin single rope such as this one is alpine climbing.
-We will admit to not having tested it for this purpose (yet), and so stick with our recommendation of the Beal Joker 9.1mm rope as the best for alpine climbing, yet see no reason the Swift Eco Dry should not be in the running.
+We will admit to not having tested it for this purpose (yet), yet see no reason the Swift Eco Dry should not be in the running.
 Saving weight while alpine climbing is a huge bonus, and the fact that it is so thin but rated as a single rope should make guides happy who like the versatility of switching up systems based on circumstances.

 Besides the versatility that comes from being a single rope with a meager 8.9mm diameter, what really sets the Swift Eco Dry apart is the "Eco" part of its name.
 Edelrid incorporates three different production strategies that make this rope the friendliest on the environment that you can buy, a reason all by itself for choosing it (we will admit that this fact alone is what swayed us to purchase this rope before many other fine choices).
 First, it is Bluesign certified, which means that it has been proven to use significantly less energy and create less pollution during the production process compared to other ropes.
 Secondly, it is made of an amalgamation of left over yarns from the ends of spools, giving it its unique rainbow color, and ensuring these threads don't simply become wasted.
 Thirdly, the dry coating is PFC (Perflourinated Chemicals) — free, meaning it doesn't use the highly toxic substances that are used in virtually every other dry treatment, while still living up to the UIAA standard of <2% water absorption for water repellency.
 We applaud all companies working to introduce products built with higher environmental standards, and recommend this rope for these reasons, as well as its high performance — a double win!